Nebraska (album): Singles and aftermath

 Nebraska was supported by two singles.
 The first, "Atlantic City", with "Mansion on the Hill" as the B-side, was released in Europe and Japan in October 1982.
 Springsteen's first music video was produced for rotation on MTV.
 Directed by Arnold Levine, the "Atlantic City" video does not feature Springsteen himself, but contains black-and-white documentary-style footage of the titular city.
 Commentators have described the video as "bleak" and "atmospheric".
 "Open All Night" was released as the second single, again in Europe only, on November 22.
 Its B-side was "The Big Payback", a rockabilly song with lyrics related to working life.

 Springsteen did not promote the album with interviews or a tour.
 In his 2016 autobiography Born to Run, he wrote that "it felt too soon after The River, and Nebraskas quiet stillness would take me a while longer to bring to the stage".
 He further stated that he wanted listeners to first experience the album for themselves: "I thought I could only hurt the project at that moment by trying to explain it ... if I could explain it."
 He first performed the Nebraska songs throughout the 1984–1985 Born in the U.S.A.
 Tour.

 Following Nebraskas release, Springsteen vacationed on a road trip to California where he demoed new songs in a similar style to Nebraska.
 He returned to New York in April 1983 to continue recording with the E Street Band.
 Sessions lasted until February 1984, during which the band recorded between 70 and 90 songs.
 The follow-up to Nebraska, Born in the U.S.A., was released in June 1984.
 A rock and roll record, it featured full-band arrangements of three songs from the original Colts Neck tape: "Born in the U.S.A.", "Downbound Train" and "Working on the Highway" (reworked from "Child Bride"), while the electric versions of "Pink Cadillac" and "Johnny Bye-Bye" were released as the B-sides of the "Dancing in the Dark" and "I'm on Fire" singles, respectively.
-The crime tale "The Losin' Kind" is set to be officially released as part of the Nebraska '82: Expanded Edition box set on October 17, 2025.
+The crime tale "The Losin' Kind" was officially released as part of the Nebraska '82: Expanded Edition box set on October 17, 2025.
 (Note: Springsteen taped a new version of "The Losin' Kind" during the 1983 Los Angeles home sessions, which remains unreleased.)